ryanllu/Trendline/README.md

 ### Calculating Trendlines for Multiple Assets
-If you have data for multiple assets, use the `calculate_trendlines_multiple` function.
+If you have data for multiple assets, use the `calculate_multiple_trendlines` function.
 This function calculates support and resistance trendlines for each asset in a dictionary of DataFrames.

 Parameters:
 - `dataframes (dict)`: Dictionary where keys are asset identifiers and values are DataFrames containing financial data for each asset.